Chennai’s old trees

 Um basta à estupidez por Ana Paula Arendt* RESENHA DE LIVRO – Penso que o meu leitor merece algumas palavras sobre o livro mais recente de Ion Parreah, “ How Shakespeare Can Save the World: a Survival Guide Against the Apocalypse of Stupidity ” (em português: “Como Shakespeare Pode Salvar o Mundo: Um Guia de Sobrevivência Contra o Apocalipse da Estupidez”).
 Ion Parreah é um autor aclamado mundialmente, político experiente em diversos países na África, na Oceania, nos Bálcãs e

-The Poetry and the Poet
+Poetry and the Poet